devyusko/usergrid-1/portal/README.md

 1. Install Node.js from http://nodejs.org/download/.
 2. From the root directory, run `./build.sh dev`.
 3. This will build and run a lightweight server.
-Naviate to http://localhost:3000
+Navigate to http://localhost:3000
 4. If that doesn't work, in dist is a built copy and a file called rel-usergrid-portal.zip.
 Unzip and deploy to your favorite web server.

 If you are developing: